Understanding Lorazepam and Withdrawal

 Doctors prescribe lorazepam for short-term relief of various anxiety disorders.
 There are no clinical studies that support long-term use, or any use lasting longer than four months.

 Lorazepam is a member of the family of drugs called benzodiazepines that act on the central nervous system.
-It works to relieve the symptoms of anxiety by enhancing the effects of naturally produced chemicals in the brain linked to stress and relaxation, known as GABA.
+It works to relieve the symptoms of anxiety by enhancing the effects of naturally produced chemicals, known as GABA, in the brain linked to stress and relaxation.

 Potential for Addiction and Abuse

 Like many other drugs, there is a risk of benzodiazepine addiction for those who take Ativan and other forms of lorazepam.
 People with substance abuse problems shouldn’t take lorazepam or combine it with other drugs, as these interactions may prove fatal.

 Additionally, the brain will naturally build a tolerance to lorazepam and the individual will need increasingly larger doses to achieve the desired effect.
 Over time, this escalates into a dependency that requires careful attention.

 Detox for lorazepam requires medical supervision.
 Suddenly stopping lorazepam use after dependency can be disastrous and potentially deadly.